Worldwide Guide to Women in Leadership

 1987-89 Vice-President of the Council of Ministers

-In 1977 President of the National Council of Women.
-In 1992 she was sentenced a long prison term for complicity to suppress the December1989-revloution, afterwards crippled by a stroke.
-In 1996 pardoned.
+resident of the National Council of Women in 1977.
+In 1992 she was sentenced a long prison term for complicity to suppress the December1989-revloution, afterwards crippled by a stroke and pardoned

 1975-79 Deputy Minister of Labour Prof. Aneta Spornic